helzeiah/my-mini-shell/README.md

 # my-mini-shell

-a small unix like shell written in C. Supports command execution, I/O redirection, sequencing and piping.
+a small unix like shell written in C. supports command execution, I/O redirection, sequencing and piping.

 ---